Islay Accommodation

 Islay House

 Islay House demands to be noticed.
-A four-star hotel on the isle of Islay, the whitewashed building dates from 1677.
+A four-star hotel on the Isle of Islay, the whitewashed building dates from 1677.
 It benefits from sitting at the innermost reaches of Loch Indaal.

 Today, the accommodation offers a host of beautiful rooms, each with a different name.
 You can stay in Margadale, Saligo, or even Thatcher, named after a certain famous former guest in the house.
 All the names are associated either with the surroundings, or Islay, or the history of the building.